daniellefence/dropdown/README.md

+# DanielleFence Dropdown

-# Laravel Blade dropdown component with support for links and click actions.
+DaisyUI‑powered dropdown Blade component for links and actions.

 A flexible dropdown Blade component for Laravel, supporting both href links and interactive button actions, with full integration into the DanielleFence component suite.